 threshold, but in most cases this will be true.
 When it isn’t, the highest inter-group correlation will still be very close to the threshold.
 If you’re concerned, double check the correlations of the variables after you’ve picked them.

-variables.
+three or more variables.
 Guisan et al. (2017) suggest using the function

 Petitpierre et al. (2017) explicitly tested different approaches to model selection for use in projecting models in space and time.
 Their results support Merow’s statistical approach: modelers should use a small number of ‘proximal’ variables (i.e., variables known to be biologically relevant to the species in question), or the first few PCA axes of a larger set of environmental variables.
 PCA axes are orthogonal (i.e., not collinear) by construction, but interpretation may be tricky if they incorporate a large number of variables.